 I'm Daniel David Wallace, novelist, teacher, & PhD researcher

-And over the last few years, the one thing I've found makes the biggest difference for people is to get detailed, one-on-one coaching / developmental editing.
+And over the years, the one thing I've found makes the biggest difference for people is to get detailed, one-on-one coaching / developmental editing.

 There's nothing else like it: there's something so powerful about talking through your ideas and goals for a novel with someone who can ask questions, suggests small elegant solutions to plot problems, and who can then guide you to quickly sequence your imagined scenes into a great story.